smartsheet-platform/smartsheet-csharp-sdk/README.md

 * Added support for code on Azure.

 -->
+**2.0.2 (January 19, 2016)**
+* Added ability to fetch specific users by email address
+* Converted Integration tests to use NUnit
+* Fixed failing integration tests

 **2.0.1 (August 24, 2015)**
 * Added ability to retrieve Contacts.
 * Added ability to copy folder/sheet/workspace.